-The new unit included admin. office, library, eight classrooms, one kindergarten, one special ed classroom and music room.
-They continued to use the auditorium built in 1936.
+The new unit included an administration office, library, eight classrooms, one kindergarten, one special ed classroom, and a music room.
+They continued to use the auditorium built-in 1936.

-Ground was broken for the new school in May of 1957 and the students moved in February 1958.
+The ground was broken for the new school in May of 1957, and the students moved in February 1958.
 A formal dedication was in April 1958.